-There’s a lot of messed up things in the world such as war, poverty, racism, and corruption.
-Some things we can try to explain, and some things we can’t.
+There's a lot of messed up things in the world such as war, poverty, racism, corruption, and a pandemic.
+Some things we can try to explain, and some things we can't.
 Always step up and fight for what is right and speak out against what is wrong.

 The Kid Who Just Wants To Have Fun

 Everybody knows that grades start accumulating in the 9th grade, and without good grades and SAT scores, the chances of getting into a good college, and therefore landing a desirable job goes down.
 Is it really so bad that Johnny High doesn’t go to Yale, and become a rich physician?
 What’s so bad about community college and working for $20,000/yr at a dead end job which he enjoys?
 Nothing at all!

 Johnny High's decision to not study hard in high school is perfectly rational.
 He chose to have a whole lot of fun, while other kids were miserable studying and participating in extracurricular activities to boost their resumes.
 When he's 35 years old and still working at his job with the same salary, he'll think back at all the fun he had in high school and smile.
 A YOLO lifestyle ain’t so bad.

 Who’s to say that being a multi-millionaire physician and going to Yale is good anyway?
 He could end up incredibly miserable, with tremendous amounts of anxiety everyday as a doctor.
 Instead, Johnny High chooses to live a more relaxing life, and doesn’t care about money.

 Two years ago, my friend Shirley at 5 feet 3 inches tall, weighed 205 pounds.
 She was considered obese, and didn't have a boyfriend.
 Sure she was out of shape, and longed to have companionship.
 But what she loved more than anything else was pizza, strawberry frosted cupcakes, and Mountain Dew.
 Food was her first love and everything else came second.